Last updated June 4, 2021.

 Can I apply again if I am not accepted this time around?

 If you are not accepted this time and you meet the Network’s membership criteria (see “Who should apply?” above), you are welcome to reapply.
-The ACE Evaluation Network has a bi-annual Call for New Members schedule.
-Our next Call will be released in Spring 2021.
+The ACE Evaluation Network has a rolling membership application cycle.

 Regarding the 200-word biography in the application/member profile, what do you consider a “cultural introduction”?

+Applicants are encouraged but not required to include a cultural introduction in their biography.
 Given ETB’s focus on culturally responsive and equitable evaluation (CREE), we believe one’s lived experience matters deeply and impacts how one connects to, relates to, and produces evaluation.
-Thus, for your cultural introduction, we recommend highlighting this in your biography.
+For reference, the following is an example of a biography that includes a cultural introduction:

 I am unable to provide samples of some of my work because of client confidentiality or because these products are proprietary to the organizations I worked for.
 Upon filling out the application, the system would not allow me to move forward with the process without submitting a work sample.
 What can I do to enable me to complete the process?